 Because there is much to be said about SEO, this step-by-step, how to SEO tutorial is going to focus on the “how” of SEO rather than the “why” of each step.
 My goal is to make your task of getting organic traffic easier and more attainable.

 Step 1: Structure Your Website for SEO

-The structure, or navigation, of your blog is so important.
+The structure, or navigation, of your website is so important.
 Structuring your site the right way affects your visitors, which affects your SEO!

 If you have too many confusing menu options, combine similar categories into one.
 Remove (or nestle) categories that you don’t contribute to at least monthly.

 Use subcategories!
 If you do not want to cut any of your categories, consider nesting it beneath another.